danomatic/react-pdf-html/README.md

 ## How it Works

-1. Use `node-html-parser` (see https://github.com/taoqf/node-html-parser) to parse the HTML into a JSON tree.
+1. Uses `node-html-parser` (see https://github.com/taoqf/node-html-parser) to parse the HTML into a JSON tree.
-2. Convert the tree into a simplified, printable JSON structure (see `TagElement` below)
+2. Converts the tree into a simplified, printable JSON structure (see `TagElement` below)
-3. Render the tree with `renderHtml`, which has a mapping of render functions and styles.
+3. Renders the tree with `renderHtml`, which has a mapping of render functions and styles.
 This can be overrideen using the `renderer` prop.

 ## Usage